geeksloth/geeksloth/README.md

 > Bridging research and real-world applications with mathematics, embedded intelligence, and secure computation.

 I'm a multi-domain researcher and engineer with active contributions in signal/image processing, AI system deployment, backend architecture, embedded design, and system exploitation.
-My work spans from scientific publication and algorithm design to real-time deployment in secure environments.
+I aspire to lead a life of quiet purpose—one that harmonizes scientific inquiry, natural beauty, and compassion for humanity.
+Through research and innovation, I seek to illuminate the unseen for those without sight, and to contribute, in my humble way, to the greater cycle of giving that sustains this universe.

 ---